rafaascensao/radicant-de-challenge/README.md

 When the project is running, you can visit the Swagger Documentation on http://127.0.0.1:8000/docs

 ## Explanation on some decisions and future improvements
-Must of the decisions were made based on the time I had for the challenge.
+Most of the decisions were made based on the time I had for the challenge.
 With more time, I would probably change some things.
-Below, I will go over some things that with more time I would change or add.
+Below, I will go over some things that I would change or add.

 ### Database
 The idea here was to run a PostgresSQL database, but that needs to run somewhere and setupping up everything (maybe in a Docker container) would require more time or even maybe hosting the DB on the cloud.
 Abstractedly, using PostgresSQL or SQLite is super similar since they are Relational Databases supported by most DBORM.